lorefnon/InGenR/README.md

 - To be safe ensure that your files are checked in before running the generator.
 While InGenR is in beta, we don't recommend running it in pre-commit hooks or as a part of automated pipelines.

-Please report any bugs or unexpected behavior your encounter as an issue.
+  Please [report](https://github.com/lorefnon/InGenR/issues) any bugs or unexpected behavior that you encounter.

 - InGenR does not run the generators in a sandboxed environment.
 If you are using external generators, make sure you trust their authors.